Emergent complexity and rhythms in evoked and spontaneous dynamics of human whole-brain models after tuning through analysis tools: Data and code availability

-Whole-brain simulations relied on software release 2.7.2 of TheVirtualBrain (TVB) (\url{https://www.thevirtualbrain.org/tvb/zwei/brainsimulator-software}), with parameters as in Tab.~\ref{tab:params}.
-Simulation outputs have then been analyzed with dedicated tools; their integration in the next official Cobrawap software release 0.3.0 is currently underway (the latest stable release is always reachable at \url{https://doi.org/10.5281/zenodo.10198748}), though new software features developed for this paper are already available as a development branch at \url{https://github.com/APE-group/cobrawap/tree/devs/TVB}.
-The code for reproducing the figures present in this plot is available upon request.
+Whole-brain simulations rely on software release 2.7.2 of TheVirtualBrain (TVB) (\url{https://www.thevirtualbrain.org/tvb/zwei/brainsimulator-software}), with parameters as in Suppl.
+Tab.~\ref{tab:params}.
+Simulation outputs are then analyzed with dedicated tools; their integration in the next official Cobrawap software release 0.3.0 is currently underway (the latest stable release is always reachable at \url{https://doi.org/10.5281/zenodo.10198748}), though new software features developed for this paper are already available as a development branch at \url{https://github.com/APE-group/cobrawap/tree/devs/TVB}.
+The data from simulations and the code for reproducing the figures presented in this paper are available upon request.